What is the Bankruptcy Automatic Stay?

 For many, the benefits of bankruptcy start as soon as you file, with the automatic stay issued by the court.
 This order puts a stop to all collection actions from your creditors, ends wage garnishments and can save your home from the foreclosure process.
 This means that you will get immediate relief from the stress of harassing calls and letters.
 You can also usually stay in your home throughout the bankruptcy process, even if foreclosure proceedings have already begun.
 Though there are ways that your creditors can lift the bankruptcy automatic stay, it most often remains in effect until the end of proceedings and the discharge of your eligible debts.

 Filing for bankruptcy can have many benefits, including allowing you to reclaim control of your financial future.
 The automatic stay will end collection harassment, stop foreclosure and, perhaps most importantly, restore your peace of mind.
-Denton County bankruptcy attorney David Shuster has been providing debt relief solutions to Texas residents for over a decade.
+Lewisville bankruptcy attorney David Shuster has been providing debt relief solutions to Texas residents for over a decade.
 In a free initial consultation, he can review your situation, answer your questions and explain the details of the bankruptcy process.
-We accept cases throughout North Texas, including those from Dallas County and Tarrant County.
+We accept cases throughout North Texas, including those from Arlington, Flower Mound, Fort Worth, Denton, and Dallas.

 What Does the Automatic Stay Do?

 As soon as you file for bankruptcy, the court issues an automatic stay to all your creditors.
-As the name suggests, this happens automatically, without the need of a hearing, trial or judgment.
+As the name suggests, this happens automatically, without the need for a hearing, trial, or judgment.
 This notice should put an immediate stop to:

 - Collection actions.
 This means that you will not receive any harassing phone calls or letters for the duration of your bankruptcy.